Thomas Henry Ousley Branson

 Thomas was probably also given the middle name Ousley as a nod toward his uncle William Ousley.
 His mother had joined her brother’s household as a teenager, helping out as a housekeeper and nanny.
 William continued off-and-on to shelter Martha and her three little boys -- Reuben, Thomas, and Joseph -- while John Sevier Branson looked for opportunities out west as part of the California Gold Rush.

-Thomas was not quite five years old when her mother set out to join her husband in California, escorted by three male friends of the family.
+Thomas was not quite five years old when his mother set out to join her husband in California, escorted by three male friends of the family.
 The group went down the Mississippi River, crossed over the Isthmus of Panama, and sailed up to San Francisco.
 Martha and the children found John in the Livermore Valley, where he was trying to make a go of it as a potato farmer.
 The newly reunited family remained there for at least a year, long enough for John and Martha’s fourth child, Phoebe Ann Branson, to be conceived and born, then they crossed the Central Valley to the Sierra Nevada foothills.
 John resumed his hunt for gold in Mariposa County -- at that point the most populous county in California (it is now one of the most vacant, not counting the hordes of tourists visiting Yosemite National Park).
 Thomas grew up in a variety of mining camps and makeshift villages along the Merced River, sharing rustic accommodations with an expanding brood of siblings: In the mid-1850s the family stayed near the gravel-mining claims John was working at Harte and Johnson’s Flat, and shortly thereafter moved upstream to Barrett City, a major mining center.
 In 1858 they moved slightly downstream to the eastern side of the river, to Phillips Flat.
 The sites just mentioned now lie beneath the waters of Lake McClure, a reservoir behind Exchequer Dam.

-The bench gravels of Phillips Flat were apparently productive, and so the household finally had a place to stay put.
+The bench gravels of Phillips Flat were productive, and so the household finally had a place to stay put.
 John and his partners -- the same three men who had brought Martha and the boys from Missouri -- were so pleased with the yield they renewed their initial three-year claim for two additional terms, for a total of nine years.
 It was probably during this nine-year stretch that Thomas got to know his future wife, Frances Bauer.
 Frances was the daughter of Egidi (baptized as Aegidius, and sometimes known in the gold camps as Egide and as Gideon) Bauer, a German immigrant through Missouri, where Frances was born 7 August 1851.
 The Phillips Flat sojourn was definitely when Thomas developed an abiding friendship with the Chinese members of the tight-knit mining-camp community.
 These men could not have families of their own due to prejudicial laws that made it illegal to marry non-Oriental women but who also were generally unable to bring over brides from China.
 They furthermore were often precluded from direct mining responsibilities, the undeserved stereotype being that they could not be trusted not to “steal gold.”
 They were instead delegated such support tasks as laundry and cooking.
 These circumstances coincidentally meant that Thomas and his brothers as half-grown kids often hung around with their Chinese “uncles” while their mother was busy taking care of her younger children and their father was off at the sluice boxes or hauling loads of supplies from Stockton with his Conestoga wagon and team of oxen.
 Both Thomas and his brother Joseph grew up able to speak Chinese.
 (This would probably mean the Cantonese dialect.)
 They used it as their private language to keep their mother from overhearing their conversations, a habit that naturally drove her crazy.

 By 1867 John Sevier Branson had set aside enough money to finance a relocation to the Willamette Valley of Oregon, where he again aimed at being a farmer.
 Martha found the climate too wet for her taste, so back the family came in 1868 to Mariposa County.
 John bought a ranch a few miles north of Hornitos, near the mining outpost of Quartzburg.
 It was a site not more than ten miles from Phillips Flat, and only about two miles from Hornitos.
 The land, which had previously been owned by Daniel and Margaret Mahon, touched the northwest edge of the parcel of Washington Mine, one of Quartzburg’s thriving deep-rock mines.
 John raised cattle and feed and hauled loads to mining sites, and thereafter prospected and dug only occasionally as a sideline.
 He and Martha resided on the property, which they called Grasshopper Ranch, for the rest of their lives, completing the raising of their younger children there.